Application PortalContact Us

 at Grand Rapids Art Museum

-The Grand Rapids Art Museum partnered with artist Mandy Cano Villalobos and Deos Ballet to create an interdisciplinary, interactive program where middle and high school students engaged in exhibition tours, ballet performances with movement activities, and hands-on artmaking.
+The Grand Rapids Art Museum (GRAM) partnered with artist Mandy Cano Villalobos and Deos Contemporary Ballet to create an interdisciplinary, interactive program that invited middle and high school students to engage in exhibition tours, ballet performances with movement activities, and hands-on artmaking projects.

 image